Probation allows the employer and employee to assess how well a new employee is a fit for the role and organisation they have been appointed to.

 On this page

-For most roles a 3 month probation period will apply.
+For most permanent public service officer roles a 3 month probation period will apply.
 A longer probation period can be considered, provided:

 - it is agreed in writing prior to appointment; and